An unintended photography project, born out of the intended family time in Melbourne’s 6th lockdown.

 These photographs are the memories from the stories we found.
 The lockdown will end.
 We’ll outgrow the costume.
 But the time spent together exploring and imagining is one special gift to keep.

-Two months on, our little project became just a tiny bit bigger after being discovered on:
+Few months on, our little project became just a tiny bit bigger after being discovered on: